-Speech, or the ability to use a variety of words and to attach agreed meanings to the words, is a powerful skill that helps humans articulate their ideas to each other.
+Speech, or the ability to use a variety of words and to attach agreed meanings to the words, is called verbal communication and is one of the most common forms of communication.
+Speech is a powerful skill that helps humans articulate their ideas to each other.
 Research indicates that the minds of children are designed and hardwired to successfully absorb language, imitate phrases and comprehend the meaning of words.
 However, children must hear language at a relatively early age to understand the skill.
 Listening is essential to the conversation process, for only when the participant listens carefully to the other person's words can he understand that person's thoughts and respond appropriately to contribute to the communication.

 Speech is a very immediate and effective way to express thoughts and can be used for a diverse range of purposes.
 Because of verbal language, friends can efficiently work together to solve problems by trading their ideas with each other, lovers can become more familiar with each other by exchanging personal or intimate thoughts, businessmen can negotiate and make deals, governments can formulate political strategies and citizens can voice their opinions.